Madison Seminary: Woman's Relief Corps Home

+Ohio Department of Mental Hygiene and Corrections

 On June 30, 1962, the Ohio Department of Mental Hygiene and Corrections took over ownership of the building and evicted the widows still living at the property.
 This project was shelved in 1975 when the county bought the property.

+Private ownership

 The property passed into private ownership in 1993, and remains on the National Register of Historic Places.

 Supposed hauntings

 After the building fell into disuse, rumors began to spread that the property was haunted.
 The initial Ad placed by the city when they sold Madison Seminary read: May Be Haunted.
-Since then the building has been the sight of numerous ghost hunts and has featured on Destination Fear and Most Terrifying Places in America.
+Since then the building has been the site of numerous ghost hunts and has featured on Destination Fear and Most Terrifying Places in America.